Rüdiger Frank: Academic career

-Born and raised in East Germany and the Soviet Union, and having spent one semester as a language student at Kim Il-sung University in Pyongyang in 1991-1992, Frank is one of very few experts on North Korea who have lived in and experienced East German, Soviet, and North Korean socialist systems for a substantial period of time.
+Born and raised in East Germany and the Soviet Union, and having spent one semester as a language student at Kim Il-sung University in Pyongyang in 1991–1992, Frank is one of very few experts on North Korea who have lived in and experienced East German, Soviet, and North Korean socialist systems for a substantial period of time.
 Frank received an MA in Korean studies, economics, and international relations, a PhD in economics at Humboldt University of Berlin, and habilitation from Mercator-University in Duisburg.
 Prior to his appointment as professor of East Asian economy and society at the University of Vienna, he taught at Columbia University's School of International and Public Affairs in New York from 2002 to 2003.

-Frank uses his equally rare combined background in economics, Korean studies, and international relations to analyze and comment on a wide range of economic and security issues in East Asia and North Korea from various perspectives.
-In 2014, his unique insights into North Korea culminated in the book Nordkorea.
+Frank uses his combined background in economics, Korean studies, and international relations to analyze and comment on a wide range of economic and security issues in East Asia and North Korea from various perspectives.
+In 2014, his insights into North Korea culminated in the book Nordkorea.
 Innenansichten eines totalen Staates.

 Frank is chair professor of East Asian economy and society at the University of Vienna and head of the Department of East Asian Studies.
 He is also an adjunct professor at Korea University and at the University of North Korean Studies (Kyungnam University).
 His visiting professorships have included Columbia University, New York, and Korea University, Seoul.

 In 2013, the Frankfurter Allgemeine Zeitung ranked Frank one of Germany's 50 most influential economists.